 Hepatitis Screening and Vaccination

-Hepatitis is a condition that causes inflammation of liver due to viral infections and accumulation of toxins as well as other noninfectious substance.
-It leads to a range of health issues, some of which can be life-threatening.
-Hepatitis virus is segmented into five different strains or types, referred to as A, B, C, D, and E. Although the target organ of all the strains is liver, the key differences among them are their severity of infection, modes of transmission, geographical distribution, and prevention methods.
+Liver inflammation is a condition that causes inflammation of the liver due to viral infections, accumulation of toxins, and other noninfectious substances.
+It can lead to a range of health issues, some of which may be life-threatening.
+The virus is classified into five different strains or types, referred to as A, B, C, D, and E. Although the target organ of all strains is the liver, the key differences among them include severity of infection, modes of transmission, geographical distribution, and prevention methods.

-The most common symptoms associated with Hepatitis are nausea, fatigue, anorexia, jaundice, abdominal pain, and joint pain.
-Although the symptoms of hepatitis may be mild, the prolonged issue can lead to fatal consequences.
-For instance, each type of hepatitis can cause FHF (fulminate hepatic failure), which significantly weakens liver efficiency.
+The most common symptoms associated with liver infection are nausea, fatigue, anorexia, jaundice, abdominal pain, and joint pain.
+Although the symptoms may be mild, prolonged infection can lead to fatal consequences.
+For instance, each type of liver disease can cause FHF (fulminant hepatic failure), which significantly weakens liver efficiency.

 Screening

-Hepatitis screening involves a diagnostic blood test for antibodies and antigens to determine whether the individual is suffering from viral hepatitis infection.
-When a virus or some foreign particle enters human body, the body starts producing antibodies as a part of its immune response.
-Therefore, the blood sample of an individual infected with hepatitis virus will contain antibodies specific to the type of hepatitis virus.
+Viral infection screening involves a diagnostic blood test for antibodies and antigens to determine whether the individual is suffering from a viral infection.
+When a virus or some foreign particle enters the human body, the body starts producing antibodies as a part of its immune response.
+Therefore, the blood sample of an individual infected with a virus will contain antibodies specific to the type of viral infection.

 For diagnosis, a healthcare professional will examine patient’s blood for all strains of hepatitis virus.
 Diagnosis of Hepatitis A Virus is linked to the detection of HAV-specific immunoglobulin G (IgM) antibodies in the blood sample.
 To diagnose HBV infection, the presence of the surface antigen HBsAg in the blood should be confirmed.
 For HCV diagnosis, the confirmation of anti-HCV antibodies in the blood is required.
 To diagnose HDV infection, levels of anti-HDV immunoglobulin M (IgM) and immunoglobulin G (IgG) should be measured.
 For confirming the HEV infection, the presence of virus-specific IgM antibodies is tested.